 5. The Andy Griffith Show Shared a Minor Character with Gomer Pyle, U.S.M.C

 His name was Mister Schwamp, and pretty much all he did was sit on a bench.
 Sometimes Sheriff Taylor or Barney Fife would say "hi" to him but that was about it.
 Turns out he was the show's production manager.
-There was also a character in the show named Goober Pyle, the cousin of Gomer Pyle played by Jim Nabors.
+There was also a character in the show named Goober Pyle, the cousin of Jim Nabors' Gomer Pyle.